Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 Overview
 * K13 defines robot kinematics and must be defined first
+* D defines the Denavit-Hartenberg parameters
-* A defines robot type, axes types, axes and arm properties by using Denavit-Hartenberg parameters
+* A defines the minimum, maximum and home angles
 * B allows setting specific parameters directly
 * P behaviour of axes, specific for a robot type
 * Q quality of calculation to allow balance between precision and time needed for calculation